MAD9137/f2024/docs/modules/week2/swift_types.md

 var users = 88
 ```

-This is inferring the type (an Int) based on the value it is being set to.
+As you have seen, this is inferring the type (an Int) based on the value it is being set to.

 Languages that only use inference are called **loosely-typed languages**.
 Swift is, in fact, a **strongly-typed language**, meaning the variable's type *must* be chosen when you create it.